|Nutrition Facts (per serving)|

-For a fiery touch, add a roasted and minced chili pepper or a small spoonful of harissa.
+For a fiery touch, add a roasted and minced chile pepper or a small spoonful of harissa.

 The preparation is the same as for Moroccan Spinach Salad with Preserved Lemons and Olives.
 In lieu of mallow or spinach, you may want to try the same method with other greens; cookbook author Paula Wolfert recommends a mix of Swiss chard, purslane, arugula, and beet greens.

-- 1/2 cup chopped parsley (or cilantro, or a mix)
+1/2 cup chopped fresh parsley, or cilantro, or a mix

 Wash the mallow very well several times in a large bowl of water.
 Drain thoroughly.
 Finely chop the leaves, place them in a steamer, and steam over simmering water for 15 to 20 minutes, until the leaves darken and are tender.